See also Accommodating Bedfellows: Montreal’s Jewish Community and Quebec’s Intellectual Elite

 Following his nomination, several high-level exchanges took place between Quebec academics and representatives of Israeli universities, and between Quebec’s syndical leaders and members of Israel’s Histadrut (general federation of labour).
 Teboul also arranged visits to Israel for several high-profile Québécois intellectuals, such as Pierre Bourgault and Monique Simard, and led a writer’s delegation on an official visit to Israel.

-Essays on Quebec nationalism and the Jews is a must-read book for anyone interested in the relations between Jews and Quebecers.
+Essays on Quebec nationalism and the Jews is a must-read ebook for anyone interested in the relations between Jews and Quebecers.

 About the Author